Apache to sell stakes in LNG projects to Woodside for $2.75 billion

-Apache Corp (APA.N) said on Monday it would sell its stakes in two liquefied natural gas projects, Wheatstone LNG in Australia and Kitimat LNG in Canada, to Australia's Woodside Petroleum Ltd (WPL.AX) for $2.75 billion.
+BENGALURU/SYDNEY- Apache Corp (APA.N) has agreed to sell stakes in two liquefied natural gas developments, Wheatstone in Australia and Kitimat in Canada, for $2.75 billion to Woodside Petroleum (WPL.AX), which "stress-tested" the projects against low crude prices before signing up to buy them.

 Apache, under pressure from activist investor Jana Partners, said in July it planned to exit the two projects.
 The company is also evaluating a sale or spinoff of its international operations to focus on North American shale wells.